EB1811/dev-articles/CleanerJS.md

    .forEach((v, i) => console.log(v));
 ```
 On the downside, there are a lot of edge cases when using forEach(), such as not including empty elements and not working quite right with async/await code.\
-For such cases, its best to use 'for of', which is also pretty concise while not having as many edge cases as forEach() or 'for in'.
+For such cases, it's best to use 'for of', which is also pretty concise while not having as many edge cases as forEach() or 'for in'.
 ```javascript
 // for performing the same function as above.
 // not as concise for more complicated cases but more robust.